 Tree Pests and Diseases

 A great deal of our British wildlife relies on trees for a place to live or feed.
 Trees provide homes for many insects, birds and mammals within their roots, bark and branches.
-During the lifespan of a tree – which may be many hundreds of years – some species can cause problems.
-However, these tend to be alien species (those that are not native to our environment) or those whose populations may be unnaturally high.
+When the ecosystem is in balance, insects or animals feeding on trees isn’t a problem.

 Some species of insect have leaf-eating larvae capable of completely defoliating a tree; the caterpillars of the oak processionary moth are a good example.
 Native to southern Europe, it has been found in recent years in southern parts of the UK.
 The caterpillars can completely strip the leaves from an oak tree, but usually, the tree is able to recover the following year.
 The hairs of these caterpillars are toxic to humans and can cause significant human health problems.
 Do not handle them or disturb their nests.